phogroup/phogroup.github.io/nsf/krish_year5.md

 #### Brief outline of the proposed approach

  In the active learning procedure, we need to increase the size of the network as more training data-points are available.
 For this we use employ the topological derivative approach that we developed last year to make a decision on where to add a new layer and how to initialize the new layer.
+A schematic view of the layer addition strategy is shown in Figure 1.

  ![Fig6](/assets/figures/Krish/topo.png "fig:summ6")